 Post Mortgage Expenses to Consider

-Properties always need maintaining- from fixing the gutter to driveways, or home appliances.
-If any of these costs crop up and between you and the mortgage repayments you’ve nothing left, it can sink you deeper into debts.
+Properties always need maintenance- from fixing the gutter to driveways or home appliances.
+If any of these costs crop up and between you and the repayments you’ve nothing left, it can sink you deeper into debt.

 The mortgage does not include utility bills like power, gas, trash, and sewer, among others.
-Before committing to any mortgage, ensure you can still afford to pay your utility bills.
+Before committing to any lender, ensure you can still afford to pay your utility bills.

 Advantages of mortgages

-- A mortgage allows you to own a home without paying for it in cash.
+- It allows you to own a home without paying for it in cash.

 - It frees your money for other investment projects with higher returns.

 - Most countries have mortgages as a tax-deductible benefit, which helps you lower the amount you owe Uncle Sam.
-Well, reducing your tax liability should not be the leading cause to apply for a mortgage, but if you can afford it, it’s an added advantage.
+Well, reducing your tax liability should not be the leading cause of applying for a home loan, but if you can afford it, it’s an added advantage.

 - It can help improve your credit score.
-A long term loan with regular and up to date payments is a sign to creditors that you are a reliable borrower.
-With this, they are more likely to give you more credit, like credit card or car loans.
+A long-term loan with regular and up-to-date payments is a sign to creditors that you are a reliable borrower.
+With this, they are more likely to give you more credit, like credit cards or car loans.